Hashim-mirjan/football-stats-analysis/README.md

 ### Troubleshooting
 ModuleNotFoundError (e.g., No module named 'src'):
 Make sure you ran streamlit run app.py from the repo folder (after cd <REPO_NAME>).

+AttributeError: 'Options' object has no attribute 'set_headless':
+Make sure you are have selenium v3 installed, as shown in requirements.